-I know it’s not quite November yet, but if the products you sell online make good Christmas gifts, it is time to start planning your strategy!
+With Q4 almost upon us, if the products you sell online make good Christmas gifts, it’s time to start planning your sales strategy!

 The number of visitors to your website probably increases in November and December without much action on your part.
 But if you want to make sure those extra visitors translate into extra sales, there are several things you should be doing, so read on for our 10 top tips for Christmas Sales Online.

 Choosing the perfect gift takes time.
 Some of your customers may not know what to buy for their spouse, let alone for the office Christmas gift exchange!
 Make it easier for them to choose by giving recommendations.
 Common categories could include:

 Ladies / Men / Mother / Father / Boy / Girl / Husband / Wife / Under 5s / Toddler / Under £25 / Under £100 / Stocking Fillers.